Introduction of Taiji

 - Seven movement of the universe: 1, Open and close: 2, Rotation— in the circle and ball, 3, Spiral, 4, Wave, 5, Vibration— in body movement and sounds, 6, Tansformation, 7, Stillness— emptiness and awareness

 Taiji inner gong

-Taiji have three different levels, Taiji movement, Taiji inside gong and Taiji Tao.
-Most of the Taiji lover doesn’t know these.
+Taiji has three different levels – Taiji movement, Taiji inner gong and Taiji Tao.
+Most of the Taiji lovers doesn’t know these levels.
 They just practice Taiji movement.
-Though they have some feeling of external qi, but they can’t feel the really integral state of body, qi and mind.
+Though they have some feeling of external qi, they can’t feel the really integral state of body, qi and mind.

 - The effect of the relaxation of waist:

 1. Make the whole body qi tightly merge together.